ibm-cloud-docs/assistant/deploy-web-chat.md

 For more information about rich response types, see [Rich responses](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-multimedia).

-## Extending the Web Chat
+## Extending the web chat
 {: #deploy-web-chat-extend}

-A developer can extend the capabilities of the Web Chat by using the {{site.data.keyword.conversationshort}} Web Chat toolkit on [GitHub](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html){: external}.
+A developer can extend the capabilities of the web chat by using the {{site.data.keyword.conversationshort}} web chat toolkit on [GitHub](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html){: external}.

 If you choose to use the provided methods, you implement them by editing the code snippet that was generated earlier.
 You then embed the updated code snippet into your web page.